eliekawerk/Lebanon_AI_meet_up/README.md

 # Lebanon Artificial Intelligence Meetup

-This repo contains some presentations and notebooks for the Lebanon AI meetup.
+This repo contains presentations and notebooks related to the Lebanon AI meetup group.